pfsense/docs/README.md

 # pfSense Docs

-> **IMPORTANT NOTE:** This repo is deprecated as the contents have been merged with the old pfSense Book.
+> **IMPORTANT NOTE:** This repo is deprecated as the contents have been merged with the pfSense Book.
 More information can be found here: https://www.netgate.com/blog/introducing-the-new-unified-pfsense-documentation.html

 This repository contains the source for the for the [pfSense documentation site](https://www.netgate.com/docs/pfsense).